Leeseunghun03/ROS_BEVFusion/README.md

  rosbag play 103.bag
 ~~~

-3. Run error report the file tool/simhei.ttf cannot be found.
-Perform a global search using the keywords tool/simhei.ttf or UseFont.
+3. Run error: The file tool/simhei.ttf cannot be found.
+Please perform a global search using the keywords tool/simhei.ttf or UseFont.

-Be present in /src/common/visualize.cu, modify the value of UseFont to the correct path for simhei.ttf.
+Please navigate to /src/common/visualize.cu and modify the value of UseFont to the correct path for simhei.ttf.

 ---